michaelwnau/consequential-products/README.md

 ## Synthetic Claims
 A series of notebooks that generate benefits/disability claims data based on VA Form 21-526EZ for zCore Group's NWQ project (ongoing).
 Raymond Gonzalez, research partner.

+## Kaisha Ningen
+Another company RAG (WIP).
+The first notebook parses and cleans meetings transcripts (from Supernormal but any transcription content can be used).
+Tokenizer included.
+Qdrant or Chroma can be used.

 © 2025, Michael Nau.
 All rights reserved.
 Unauthorized reproduction, distribution, or use of this material is prohibited.